lrhyde/lrhyde/README.md

 👋 My name is Lauren Hyde, and I'm a computer science student in UIUC's Grainger School of Engineering.

-💻 I'm currently a developer for the [Illinois Data Science Mastery Platform](https://mastery.cs.illinois.edu/) and a software engineeer at [Hack4Impact UIUC](https://uiuc.hack4impact.org/) on the Inclusive STEM project.
+💻 I'm currently a developer for the [Illinois Data Science Mastery Platform](https://mastery.cs.illinois.edu/) and a software engineer at [Hack4Impact UIUC](https://uiuc.hack4impact.org/) on the Inclusive STEM project.

 📊 I'm also working on various personal and extracurricular CS projects which will be posted here on GitHub!